Mission 5: Film a short spy sequence

 For this lesson, students may be asked to bring a toy from home.
 If Lesson 4: Design a Knee-High Spy has been completed, encourage students to bring in the toy they used for their character profile.

-For this lesson you will also need a class set of some form of camera.
-For example, Ipads, Ipods or digital cameras.
+For this lesson you will also need a device with camera.
+For example, a tablet or a laptop with a webcam.

 Watch